-British Prime Minister David Cameron was set to return from France on Thursday following the death of his father whom he described as an "amazing man and a real life enhancer."
+British Prime Minister David Cameron returned from France on Thursday following the death of his father whom he described as an "amazing man and a real life enhancer."

-The prime minister and his family spent the night in the French presidential summer retreat at Fort Bregancon before taking a car to Nice airport, where security officials said he was to leave for Britain around 1:00 pm (1100 GMT).
+The prime minister and his family spent the night in the French presidential summer retreat at Fort Bregancon before taking a car to Nice airport from where he flew home.

 Cameron thanked French President Nicolas Sarkozy for providing a helicopter which allowed him to say a final goodbye to his dying father.

 The premier had flown to Nice on Wednesday after his mother had alerted the family and Sarkozy laid on a helicopter to take the group to the hospital in Toulon.

 "I am extremely grateful to President Sarkozy who helped me get to the hospital while dad was still with us so I could say goodbye," Cameron said in a statement.

 "We would like to thank Nicolas and everyone at the hospital who worked so hard to look after dad."